-We were skeptical about all the hype but this truly is a great toaster oven that we would recommend to anyone.
+We were skeptical about all the hype but it’s a great little oven.

 However, it does have one annoying “feature.”

 The beep or alert is ridiculously loud and there is no way to adjust the sound level.
 If you’re trying to sneak a midnight snack of potato wedges, prepare to share because that beep will wake up the whole house.

 On the plus side, you’ll probably never accidentally turn it on and not know it.